Hierarchical Clustering

 Cluster explanation

-In the second example, we continue the Grades for English and Math data.
+In the second example, we continue with the Grades for English and Math data.
 Say we wish to explain what characterizes the cluster with Maya, George, Lea, and Phill.

 We select the cluster in the dendrogram and pass the entire data set to Box Plot.
 Note that the connection here is Data, not Selected Data.
 To rewire the connection, double-click on it.